WangShuxiong/SoptSC/ReadMe.txt

 This directory includes:

-   1) example.m -------- an example run of SOptSC on a specific dataset (see here for QUICKSTART).
+   1) Example.m -------- an example run of SOptSC on a specific dataset (see here for QUICKSTART).

-   2) SOptSC_cluster.m  --------the M file contains all components of the algorithm for clusters.
+   2) SoptSC_cluster.m  --------the M file contains all components of the algorithm for clusters.
     Please refer to this file for further information.

    3) Lineage_Ptime.m --------the M file contains all components of the algorithm for pseudotime and lineage inference.